Menu

 The following expectations are in the Sixth Form Planner and are outlined to students and parents at the start of the academic year.

-• If a student is ill a parent/carer must ring the School absence line before 8.35am (01932 778600) or alternatively email admin@bishopwand.surrey.sch.uk .
+• If a student is ill a parent/carer must ring the School absence line before 8.15am (01932 778600) or report an absence via ParentMail or alternatively email: admin@bishopwand.surrey.sch.uk .

-• If a student arrives late or needs to leave early they should sign in and out in the Study.
+• If a student arrives late or needs to leave early they should sign in and out in the Back Study.

 • Attendance concerns will be discussed with students initially, but where improvements do not follow parents will be notified and involved where necessary.

-• Students should not take paid work during the hours of 8.35am-4.15pm.
+• Students should not take paid work during the hours of 8.15am-3.45pm.